wbteve/stream-plot/README.md

 ---------

 - Auto-focus.
 As streaming data gets displayed, the plot zooms appropriately and fits the data to the screen.
-- Key press triggers the program to save the last n samples acquired (yet to be implemented)
+- Key press triggers the program to save the last n samples acquired

 Dependencies
 -----------